cptghostriley/Multi-tool-AI-website-using-huggingface-and-reactjs/README.md

-# MultiApp - AI Tools Platform
+# Nexus AI - AI Tools Platform

 A modern full-stack web application that provides AI-powered tools for text generation, image creation, and voice synthesis.
 Built with React, Node.js, Express, and PostgreSQL, featuring a secure authentication system and real-time AI capabilities.